6 Ways To Find Calm In The Storm!

 Making a mandala, or circle, is an ancient therapeutic art project.
-The circle, a symbol of wholeness, harmony and the rhythms of nature/life cycle, has no beginning or end, no angles or hard edges.
-Many cultures and religions, including Native Americans, Hindus and Buddhists, have used circles to draw spiritual energy, speed healing and aid meditation.
+The circle, a symbol of wholeness, harmony, and the rhythms of nature/life cycle has no beginning or end, no angles or hard edges.
+Many cultures and religions, including Native Americans, Hindus, and Buddhists, have used circles to draw spiritual energy, speed healing, and aid meditation.

 Don’t want to paint, draw or sculpt?
 Gather images from magazines that trigger emotional responses and that represent how you feel or what you love.
 No matter the form, art therapy can help release feelings by making an end-run around subconscious barriers erected to hold those terrible feelings at bay.

 Yoga is an effective tool for managing stress.
-The combination of postures, breathing and meditative practice induces parasympathetic relaxation.
+The combination of postures, breathing, and meditative practice induces parasympathetic relaxation.
 Scientific studies show that yoga triggers long-term neuroplastic brain changes, in part through epigenetic changes to genes involved in regulating the body’s stress response.
 In other words, yoga alters the stress response for the better on the genetic level.
-These changes are also linked to the aging process and may be a way of increasing longevity.
+These changes are also linked to the aging process and maybe a way of increasing longevity.

 You may find yoga tricky if you’re suffering from chronic pain, as some poses may be difficult or impossible, but be aware that there are many kinds of yoga classes.
 Gentle yoga involves easy stretches and mild poses.
-Restorative yoga utilizes bolsters, blankets, blocks and other props that support you and bring about maximum relaxation.
+Restorative yoga utilizes bolsters, blankets, blocks, and other props that support you and bring about maximum relaxation.

 Think of yoga as therapy, rather than a group exercise.
-Your goal is to reduce anxiety, lower stress and calm your “pain brain.”
+Your goal is to reduce anxiety, lower stress, and calm your “pain brain.”
 Find a teacher who can help you get started simply, and work around any limitations.

-EMDR (eye movement desensitization and reprocessing) is a well-researched and effective treatment for trauma that helps the mind process traumatic memories in a way that leads to peaceful resolution.
+EMDR (eye movement desensitization and reprocessing) is a well-researched and effective treatment for trauma that helps the mind process traumatic memories in a way that leads to a peaceful resolution.

 This relatively new therapy uses rhythmic eye movements to help reduce the power of emotionally charged memories linked to trauma and PTSD.
 The therapy consists of bringing to mind a troubling memory or thought as the patient carefully watches the therapist’s finger moving back and forth across her face.
 Forcing the brain to focus on two things at once—reliving the memory and watching the finger—for several thirty-second sessions helps the brain process the memory and reduce its “punch.”